 Use of Hidden Grades

 MIT’s educational policy is to provide “hidden” grades to students for educational and advising purposes only.
 MIT will not release hidden grades to any outside organization or individual, and these grades are never included on an external transcript.
-For more information, see the First Year website.
+For more information on hidden grades, see the First Year website.

-A freshman may not register or receive credit for subjects totaling more than 54 units in the fall term and 57 units in the spring term.
-The Committee on Academic Performance (CAP) rarely grants requests to exceed the credit limit.
-(Only in the fall term may freshmen exceed the 54-unit credit limit by 3 units to take 12.000 Solving Complex Problems or by 6 units to take Seminar XL.)
+MIT policy states that, in general, a first-year student may not register or receive credit for subjects totaling more than 54 units in the fall term and 60 units in the spring term.
+The Committee on Academic Performance (CAP) does not grant requests to exceed the credit limit.
 Credit earned for passing an Advanced Standing Examination will be counted toward the term credit limit unless the exam is taken either in the September or February examination period.
 ROTC subjects are excluded from this credit limit.
 Note that all MIT students are limited to 12 units during the Independent Activities Period in January.